apache/velocity-engine/README.txt

 TRYING THE EXAMPLES
 -------------------

-After building Velocity, you can also buld the examples that are included with the Velocity distribution.
+After building Velocity, you can also build the examples that are included with the Velocity distribution.
 These examples show how to use Velocity in your Java applications.
 There also are examples of how to use Anakia, a XML transformation engine.